swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 ## Use `DataFrame.loc[..., ...]` to select values by their (entry) label.

-*   Can specify location by row name analogously to 2D version of dictionary keys.
+*   Can specify location by row and/or column name.

 ~~~
 print(data.loc["Albania", "gdpPercap_1952"])